Global Convergence of Stochastic Gradient Hamiltonian Monte Carlo for Non-Convex Stochastic Optimization: Non-Asymptotic Performance Bounds and Momentum-Based Acceleration: Performance comparison with respect to SGLD algorithm

 \end{example}

-The behavior in these toy examples can be generalized to more general non-convex objectives with a finite-sum structure satisfying Assumption \ref{assumptions}.
+The behavior in these toy examples can be generalized to more general non-convex objectives with a finite-sum structure satisfying Assumption~\ref{assumptions}.
 Proposition~\ref{prop:comparison} below gives a class of functions where $\mu_*$ is on the order of the square root of $\lambda_*$.
-The proof will be presented in details in Section \ref{sec:comparison}.
-We note that several non-convex stochastic optimization problems of interest can satisfy Assumption \ref{assumptions} under appropriate noise assumptions for the underlying dataset.
-For example, Lasso problems with non-convex regularizers (see e.g. \cite{hu2017group}), non-convex formulations of the phase retrieval problem around global minimum (see e.g. \cite{zhang2017nonconvex}) or non-convex stochastic optimization problems defined on a compact set including but not limited to dictionary learning over the sphere (see e.g. \cite{sun2016complete}), training deep learning models subject to norm constraints in the model parameters (see e.g. \cite{anil2019sorting}).
+The proof will be presented in details in Section~\ref{sec:comparison}.

-\begin{proposition} Suppose that the functions $f_a(x,z)$ indexed by $a$ satisfies Assumption \ref{assumptions} (i)-(iii) with $m=m_{1}a^{-2}$, $M=M_{1}a^{-2}$ and $B=B_{1}a^{-1}$ for some fixed constants $m_{1}$, $M_{1}$, and $B_{1}$.
+\begin{proposition} Suppose that the functions $f_a(x,z)$ indexed by $a$ satisfies Assumption~\ref{assumptions} (i)-(iii) with $m=m_{1}a^{-2}$, $M=M_{1}a^{-2}$ and $B=B_{1}a^{-1}$ for some fixed constants $m_{1}$, $M_{1}$, and $B_{1}$.
 Then, we have as $a \rightarrow \infty,$

 \end{proposition}